LessSass/LessSass/README.md

 ![](lessExercise.png)

 The solutions are posted as "lessTest.HTML" and "lessTest.less" but you shouldn't take a look at those without trying!
+(There is no solutions for Sass....so you can't peak!)